Setting a foundation for thinking is essential for helping students build toward success.

 - Hands up for the level of understanding (1-5 fingers equal current level of processing)

-- Activate Prior Knowledge: This strategy relies on helping students to make clear connections to what you’ve talked about previously.
+- Activate Prior Knowledge: This strategy relies on helping students to make explicit connections to what you’ve discussed previously.
 Try and use a combination of you as the instructor making those connections and then asking students to do similarly with a different concept or question.

 - KWL charts